-- Ensures you have a copy in case something happens to the original, and
+- Ensures you have a copy in case something happens to the original.

-Make sure you always get a receipt for an expense you think you might be able to claim.
-Remember, you cannot claim any expense as a tax deduction unless you have proof of purchase.
+Make sure you always get a receipt for any expense you think you might be able to claim as a tax deduction.
+Remember, you can’t claim a tax deduction unless you have proof of purchase.
 If you don’t get a receipt for a payment at the time, follow up with the supplier until you get it.